 Leadership is in everyone...students just need the right environment and support for it to emerge!
-The Center for Leadership & Service provides students with intentional, structured training/educational opportunities that will expose them to the concepts of leadership theory, skills and application and promote community service as an integral aspect of education.
-Staff encourage students to develop their own leadership identity/ philosophy through ongoing education, experiential training and personal development.
-The program development opportunities will also foster university engagement within the larger community and encourage students to put leadership into practice.
+Leadership Initiatives provides students with intentional, structured training/educational opportunities that will expose them to the concepts of leadership theory, skills and application.
+Developing one's leadership identity is important for personal and professional leadership development.
+Our programs foster university engagement within the larger community and encourage students to put leadership into practice.